Health Benefits of Papaya: Nutrition, Uses & Evidence-Based Insights

 Most people are usually safe when consuming papaya though one should be careful when taking:

-• Unripe papaya (unripe pregnant women, in particular).
+• Unripe papaya (pregnant women, in particular).

 • Patients with latex sensibility.